Florida/Georgia Personal Injury & Workers Compensation

 1. Did not receive a response to the request for information; or

-(a) If the collateral is other than consumer goods, to the debtor at the address in the financing statement, unless the secured party has received an authenticated record from the debtor notifying the secured party of a different address for such notification purposes or the secured party has actual knowledge of the address of the debtor’s chief executive office or principal residence, as applicable, at the time the notification is sent;
+(a) If the collateral is other than consumer goods, to the debtor at the address in the financing statement, unless the secured party has received a signed record from the debtor notifying the secured party of a different address for such notification purposes or the secured party has actual knowledge of the address of the debtor’s chief executive office or principal residence, as applicable, at the time the notification is sent;

 (c) If the collateral is other than consumer goods: